goodguytim1/pwj-chrome-extension/readme.md

 - Open dialog on click of the name text
 - Use the `modal-dialog-centered`

-## TODO: Finish styling for greeting name
+## DONE: Finish styling for greeting name

 #### HINTS:
 - Add a pencil icon next to greeting name `fas fa-pen` within `.greeting__name`